 “What is this?” he said, reading the list with a confused look on his face.
 “No...
 No, you can’t do this with me, Aria.
 I was so excited about this party.”

-I relaxed back on my chair with the smirk on my face.
+I relaxed back in my chair with a smirk on my face.

 “It’s Alpha for you, Caleb,” Kaden reminded him.

 “But...I haven’t found my mate yet.
 I was hoping to find her tonight at the party.”